nathanlane/nathanlane.github.io/src/content/post/icon-sizing-system.md

 4. **Migrate** systematically, file by file
 5. **Validate** that no manual sizing remains

-The upfront investment pays dividends in **maintainability**, **consistency**, and **developer happiness**.

----

-*Building design systems isn't just about the big architectural decisions—sometimes it's about solving the small, daily frustrations that slow teams down.
+The upfront investment pays dividends in **maintainability**, **consistency**, and **developer happiness**.---*Building design systems isn't just about the big architectural decisions—sometimes it's about solving the small, daily frustrations that slow teams down.
 Icon sizing might seem trivial, but good systems make the trivial things invisible.*